SaintZet/DayzMapsLoader/README.md

   </a>
 </div>

-I used Anemic Domain Model is used in DDD when the main focus is on data persistence and becouse in this project there's not much need for complex business logic.
-A Rich Domain Model is preferred when complex business logic needs to be encapsulated within the entities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Solution Structure
 #### Domain layer
-How I say before we are use anemic domain.
+I used Anemic Domain Model.
+Is used in DDD when the main focus is on data persistence and becouse in this project there's not much need for complex business logic.
+A Rich Domain Model is preferred when complex business logic needs to be encapsulated within the entities.

 <div align="left">
   <a href="https://github.com/SaintZet/DayzMapsLoader/tree/master/src/DayzMapsLoader.Domain">